kaa2102/kaa2102/README.md

 ### More Information:

+- <a href="https://startlearningpython.com">Start Learning Python</a>
+- I'm open to work
 - 🔭 I’m currently working on Defining Scalable Systems, Continuous Improvement, Automation with Python and APIs
 - 🌱 I’m currently learning Airflow and AWS
 - 💬 Ask me about Managing Growth at a Fintech Startup, Learning to Code, Big Data Analytics with Python